Jonathon "Boogie" Long: Life and career

 In April 2013, Long self-released his debut album, Jonathon "Boogie" Long & the Blues Revolution, which gave recognition to his then backing ensemble.
 Long filmed Boogie Blues Magic the same year, an instructional three-DVD set in which he explained fundamental blues guitar styles.
 Long also co-starred in the independent fictional film, We Are Kings (2014), concerning an elderly couple that owned a juke joint in the Mississippi Delta.
 Long had supported B.B.
 King on a four week long tour in 2013.
 Long was a regular performer at the New Orleans Jazz & Heritage Festival, and has appeared at the Montreal International Jazz Festival.
 Recordings from three of his New Orleans Jazz & Heritage Festival (Jazzfest) performances have been released on CD.

 His 2016 release was Trying to Get There.
 Jonathon Long was the title of his next studio album, which was issued in 2018 on Wild Heart Records, and was produced by Samantha Fish who runs the record label.
 Long commented on the arrangement with Fish, "We have the same manager.
 We've been playing shows together and on the same bill for a long time and we have a lot of respect for each other, work well together.
 She was getting into entrepreneurship of a record label and I needed some support".
 It reached a top ten listing in the Billboard Top Blues Albums Chart.
 In November 2019, Long was inducted into the Louisiana Music Hall of Fame.
 Parables of a Southern Man, Long's second release on Wild Heart Records was issued on July 2, 2021.
 Like his previous album, the collection was also produced by Fish.
 It also reached a top ten listing in the Billboard Top Blues Albums Chart.
-Since joining Wild Heart Records Long's billing has dropped his nickname of 'Boogie', but it is not certain whether this arrangement is permanent.
+Since joining Wild Heart Records Long's billing has dropped his nickname of 'Boogie', it was not certain whether this arrangement is permanent.
 Long's first single was "Savior's Face", a track taken from Parables of a Southern Man.